RuiGamito/TheCrush/README.md

-# LLL
+# TheCrush
-Learning Love &amp; Lua

-TheCrusher
-A game where must avoid getting hit by the never-ending crushing blocks.
+A game where pretty much everything tries to crush you...